 I want to elaborate on a couple of topics not previously addressed:

 - If the brain is so full of DHA, then why does EPA (and not DHA) help with depression?

 - The concept of ‘Unopposed EPA’

 The best summary of the state of the science was published by Dr. Sublette of Columbia University Medical Center.
 She also has a website called MoodStudies.org

 Dr. Sublette found that mood was significantly improved when a fish oil formula had 60% or more EPA.*

 If the fish oil contained equal parts EPA and DHA or mostly DHA, there was no improvement in depression.

 Actually, DHA is contraindicated for depression per this publication.

 But this flies in the face of two facts:

 - DHA is the major component of the brain – there is hardly any EPA in the brain

 - Depressed people have less DHA in their brain

 We don’t have all the answers yet, but here are a few possible reasons:

 Mood may not be just brain-related*

 - We think of mood as being exclusively brain-related.
 I’ve argued that depression is partly gut-and-diet related.
-If you eat crap (sugar, wheat & vegetable oils), then your gut will be leaky and inflamed.
+If you eat crap (sugar, wheat & vegetable oils), then your gut may become leaky and inflamed.